techgrounds/techgrounds-laminated-denim/06_Azure_3/06_completed_assignments/AZ-18_functionsContainersQueue.md

 #### Serverless compute
 Serverless computing refers to event-driven computing.
 For example, a Functions app that is activated when a particular event happens and then deallocates upon completion of its task.

+Benefits include:
+* No infrastructure management.
+* Dynamic scalability.
+* A faster time to market.
+* A more efficient use of resources.

 ## Opdracht
 #### Assignment:
 * Create a Functions App